martin-banks/image-un-embiggener/src/tips/filetypes.md

 #### Watch out for
 - Anything with flat red (highly suceptible to compression artifiacts)
 - Flat, vertor graphics.
 May not compress as effeciently, try a png as well
-- Has no support for transparency
+- Does not support transparency

 ---